The Problem

 The Proof

-Create strategic shifts that outlast my engagement.
-At a financial services platform, the product strategy and prioritization approach I established reduced support tickets by 70% and continued driving adoption long after I left.
+Simple A / MMI: Led user research for a financial services platform that surfaced critical product gaps.
+Resulting strategy reduced support tickets by 70% and won 2 follow-up contracts.
 As one executive put it: "You didn't just fix our process, you changed how we think about product."

 How I Work